 “We have to recognise that we’re coming out of a lockdown and our resources are going to vary depending on what facilities we have at home and what kind of horse we’re riding.
 So, if you’re riding a young horse you’re probably not going to go out and compete the first weekend competitions restart, however if you have a horse that knows its job inside out then you’re much better resourced to go to an affiliated event.”

-This feature will also be available to read in Horse & Hound magazine, out Thursday 25 March
+This feature was first pubilished in Horse & Hound magazine, on sale Thursday 25 March

 You might also be interested in:

 Read these top tips from performance psychologist, Charlie Unwin, to help you get a head start this season